Former Wrightbus boss says his family received death threats

 Co Antrim bus maker entered administration with loss of 1,200 jobs

 Jeff Wright at the Green Pastures Church in Ballymena.
-Photograph: Stephen Davison
+File photograph: Stephen Davison

 The former director of the Wrightbus Group claims death threats have been made against his family.